mcblooder/ApartBot/README.md

 # ApartBot
-Telegram based bot for scheduled tasks written on Kotlin
+Telegram bot for scheduled tasks written on Kotlin